 The Postgraduate Admissions Service will contact you by email to acknowledge receipt of any documents that you have submitted.
 If you are a conditional offer holder, they will confirm whether or not your documents meet the conditions.
-You should follow the instructions in the application acknowledgement email to upload documents to support your application.

 How can I send my supporting documents?

 Once you have submitted your application, and paid the application assessment fee, if required, you will be sent an acknowledgement email which will contain a link for you to upload your documents.
 Please use this facility to upload as many documents as required.
 If you are submitting documents to meet the academic conditions of your offer please visit this webpage for further information on how to do this.

 Attested documents are 'official' copies of your original documents that have been verified by either your university, British Council, solicitor, lawyer or official notary.
 Each page of the copy of the document should include an official stamp, confirmation that the original has been seen and contact details of the attesting officer.
 If you are in the UK, the Post Office offer this service for a small fee.
 Watch the Meeting your Academic Condition video for more information on how to obtain attested copies of your documents.

 How will I get my supporting documents back?

 You can collect your documents from the University when you arrive to start your studies.
 Alternatively, if you are an international student and require your degree certificates and transcripts for your visa application, you can request that these are returned to you by courier.
 There is a charge for this service and further information can be found on our website.
 You may prefer to send attested copies of your documents and retain your original documents.
 The University also has offices and partners all over the world who can help verify your documents so you do not have to post them to the UK.
 For further information visit the document verification pages.